maplemesh/maplemesh.org/GetStarted.md

 ## Step-by-Step Setup
 1. Get a Meshtastic Device
-Pick one of the hardware options below (see “Hardware Choices”).
+Pick one of the hardware options below (see "Hardware Choices").
 Make sure you choose the 915 MHz / US version.

 2. Install or Confirm Meshtastic Software
 * Many devices come with Meshtastic already installed.
-* If yours doesn’t, you’ll need to “flash” the Meshtastic firmware (instructions: [Meshtastic Docs](https://meshtastic.org/docs/getting-started/))
+* If yours doesn’t, you’ll need to "flash" the Meshtastic firmware (instructions: [Meshtastic Docs](https://meshtastic.org/docs/getting-started/))

 3. Connect Your Device
 * Use the Meshtastic mobile app (Android or iOS) or connect by USB to your computer.